ilee38/pi-day/README.md

-# pi-day
+# Pi Day (3/14)

-Pi day celebration: scripts to generate digits of pi
+A python script to generate digits of pi.
+It uses the (Chudnovski algorithm)[https://en.wikipedia.org/wiki/Chudnovsky_algorithm]